New Zealand Bus Travel

 It's very compact - there's no traffic congestion, and you can easily get around town on foot.

-Travelling from Rotorua is in modern buses and coaches with InterCity Coachlines operating a fleet of eco-friendly air conditioned buses with reclining seats and foot rests.
-Great Sights and Newmans Coachlines operate premier services using a fleet of modern eco-friendly air conditioned coaches featuring reclining seats with foot and head rests and onboard toilet/washroom facilities.
+Great Sights operate premier sightseeing and touring coach services using a fleet of modern eco-friendly air conditioned coaches featuring reclining seats with foot and head rests, onboard toilet/washroom facilities and guided commentary.

 The Starlighter overnight service features reclining seats with foot and head rests, individual reading lights and air conditioning controls, onboard toilet/washroom facility and makes two refreshment/comfort stops on route.

-Copyright © 2010-2012 - BM Marketing - All Rights Reserved
+Copyright © 2010-2018 - BM Marketing - All Rights Reserved